websockets/ws/doc/ws.md

 ### server.close([callback])

-Close the server and terminate all clients, calls callback when done with an error if one occured.
+Close the server and terminate all clients, calls callback when done with an error if one occurred.

 ### server.handleUpgrade(request, socket, upgradeHead, callback)